-One of the means God is using to maximize these opportunities is what we call a DAWN or DAWNtype strategy.
-A true DAWN project is a saturation church planting process carried out at a national level and includes eight steps and ingredients.
+One of the means God is using to maximize these opportunities is what we call a DAWN (Discipling a Whole Nation) or DAWN-type strategy.
+A true DAWN project is a saturation church planting process carried out at a national level, and includes eight steps and ingredients.

-1. It is a DAWN project if there is a national leader and a national committee with a firm resolve and commitment to work at mobilizing the whole Body of Christ in a whole nation in a long-term repeating strategy that leads most directly to the discipling of the nation including all the people groups within it.
-Such a leader, along with the national committee, is sometimes referred to as a John Knoxer, a man or woman or small group who embody the prayer of the reformer in Scotland whose life-long cry was "Give me my country or I die."
+1. It is a DAWN project if there is a national leader and committee with a firm resolve and commitment to work at mobilizing the whole Body of Christ in a whole nation in a long-term repeating strategy that leads most directly to the discipling of the nation including all the people groups within it.
+Such a leader, along with the national committee, is sometimes referred to as a "John Knoxer," a man, woman or small group who embody the prayer of the reformer in Scotland whose life-long cry was, "Give me my country or I die."